 Don’t wait, take control of your health today!
 Visit SSO Hospital to guide you learn about the early warning signs of ovarian cancer and take action for early detection.

 Since the symptoms of ovarian cancer are widespread and nonspecific, it might be difficult to determine whether it is necessary to see a doctor.
 However, if you are experiencing symptoms that are unfamiliar to you, get medical attention.

 - Occurrences are more than twelve times in a month

 - Changes in lifestyle, such as workouts, nutrition, laxatives, or even more rest, do not eliminate the problem.

 - A family history of ovarian cancer

 Moreover, compared to the general population, the chance of developing ovarian cancer is below 2 percent during their lifetime.

 It is possible that genetic testing or even other routine medical treatments may be recommended if you have a family background of ovarian cancer or even other cancers.

-Your physician can assist you in determining if genetic screening and perhaps other cancer testing treatments will be required for you or not.
+Your ovarian cancer surgeons can assist you in determining if genetic screening and perhaps other cancer testing treatments will be required for you or not.

-Consult our experts today to know more about ovarian cancer, its prevention and its cure.
+Consult our expert ovarian cancer surgeons today to know more about ovarian cancer, its prevention, and its cure.